-What that might look like is simply being a good neighbour.
+What that might look like is simply being a good neighbor.
 Maybe it’s being a mentor to the teen girl at church struggling with self-esteem, or creating a safe space for the boy down the street whose parents are addicted to drugs.
-Maybe it’s welcoming the new immigrant family in the neighbourhood into our home and supporting them in their job search.
+Maybe it’s welcoming the new immigrant family in the neighborhood into our home and supporting them in their job search.
 Maybe it’s forming relationships with people living at a local homelessness shelter or becoming a foster parent.

 We can all participate in creating healthy, resilient, and compassionate communities as the foundation for ending human trafficking.
 How will you contribute?